|Tuition fee type||Cost (per annum)|

 The current threshold for students normally resident in England is £21,000.
 Once your income goes over this threshold your employer will start taking repayments from your salary just like tax and national insurance.
 If your income falls below £21,000 your repayments will stop.

-Graduates of Sport and Exercise Science find work as managers, project co-ordinators and technical officers within the world of sport, as well as with national governing bodies of sport, NHS rehabilitation units and in the community promoting health and physical activity.
+Graduates of Sport and Exercise Science find work as sport scientists, managers, project co-ordinators, performance analysts and technical officers within the world of sport, as well as with national governing bodies of sport, NHS rehabilitation units and in the community promoting health and physical activity.

 The diversity of careers that our graduates pursue is testament to the variety of skills they develop during their course.
 Some choose to pursue teaching careers, supplementing their degree with a Postgraduate Certificate in Education.

-Others continue their studies by studying at masters level in areas including physiotherapy, sport and clinical biomechanics, sport psychology, sport physiology, marketing, exercise and health and physiotherapy.
-Some also progress to doctoral level research or take up lecturing positions in universities and colleges.
+Others continue their studies at masters level, remaining at LJMU to study sport and clinical biomechanics, sport psychology, sport and exercise physiology, sport nutrition, strength and conditioning or other masters degrees e.g. physiotherapy.
+Some also progress to doctoral level research and take up lecturing positions in universities and colleges.

 Whatever your career choice, the transferable skills you will gain on the course are sought after by a wide range of employers, many of whom tell us they value our graduates because they "think differently and have excellent people skills".